Strech/sidekiq-prometheus-exporter/README.md

 run Sidekiq::Prometheus::Exporter.to_app
 ```

-use your favorite server to start it up, like this
+Use your favorite server to start it up, like this

 ```
 $ bundle exec rackup -p9292 -o0.0.0.0